The Apostle Saint James the Less

 The Apostle held a distinguished position in the early Christian community of Jerusalem.
 St. Paul tells us he was a witness of the Resurrection of Christ; he is also a “pillar” of the Church, whom St. Paul consulted about the Gospel.

 According to legend, he was the first Bishop of Jerusalem and attended the Jerusalem Council around the year 50.
-According to the historians Eusebius and Hegesippus, St. James was martyred for the Faith by the Jews in the Spring of the year 62, although they greatly admired his person and had given him the surname “James the Just.”
+The historians Eusebius and Hegesippus wrote, St. James, was martyred for the Faith by the Jews in the Spring of the year 62, although they greatly admired his person and had given him the surname “James the Just.”

 He has always been regarded as the author of the Epistle that bears his name.